U.S. COVID-19 Deaths Rise to 800,000 - ExBulletin

 U.S. COVID-19 Deaths Rise to 800,000

-FILE – A person is brought into a medical transport vehicle from Banner Desert Medical Center as multiple transporters and ambulances are shown parked outside the entrance to the emergency room in Mesa, Ariz.
-On June 16, 2020 (AP Photo / Ross D. Franklin, File)

-(The Hill) The United States has reached the grim milestone of 800,000 COVID-19-related deaths, Reuters reports.
+The United States has reached the grim milestone of 800,000 COVID-19-related deaths, Reuters reported.

 More than 450,000 people in the United States have died after contracting COVID-19 so far in 2021, according to the news service, which added that the total represents 57% of all US deaths from the disease since start of the pandemic.

+The United States has the most COVID-19 deaths globally and is closely followed by Brazil and India.

-The United States also ranks worst in terms of per capita deaths from COVID-19 compared to other G7 countries between January 1 and November 30, according to Reuters analysis.
+The United States also ranks the worst in per capita deaths from COVID-19 among the Group of Seven countries between January 1 and November 30, according to Reuters analysis.

 Data shows the United States accounts for 14% of all reported COVID-19 deaths and 19% of cases worldwide.
 The country is expected to surpass 50 million cases soon.

-Data also shows that the United States has some of the highest per capita deaths compared to wealthy countries that have access to vaccines, Reuters said.
-The death rate in the country is three times higher than in Canada and 11 times higher than in Japan.
+Data also shows that the United States has some of the highest per capita deaths among wealthy countries that have access to vaccines, Reuters said.

+The country’s death rate is also three times that of Canada and 11 times that of Japan.

+The grim US milestone comes despite the country having authorized three COVID-19 vaccines and given the green light to booster doses for all adults and for 16 and 17 year olds.

 Sources